 Will my senior pictures be taken inside or outside?

 That’s up to you!
-We have a studio in downtown Portland where we do our sports posters, fashion shoots, and multi-image blends and strips.
-But we’re also located on the scenic coast of Maine, and almost everyone wants something outdoors.
+We have a studio in downtown Westbrook where we do our sports posters, fashion shoots, and multi-image blends and strips.
+But we’re also located on the scenic coast of Maine, and a lot of our clients want something outdoors.

 Take a look at our Locations page, and you’ll see that we offer five outdoor spots that we shoot at a lot, or you can select your own location and we’ll come to Your Place!